What is Tathāgata?

 Where to encounter it

-Thich Nhat Hanh on emptiness, signlessness and aimlessness is the contemporary English-language teaching that runs closest to the doctrinal use of the term — the three doors of liberation are the three Dharma seals held at different angles, and the Tathāgata is the figure on whose recognition the three rest.
-His teaching on how true Buddhist instruction takes us directly to ultimate truth extends the same analysis in TNH's late vocabulary, the seeds in the store consciousness image carrying the tathāgatagarbha reading from the Yogācāra inheritance into plain English without the technical scaffolding.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness is the contemporary English-language teaching that runs closest to the doctrinal use of the term.
+The three doors of liberation are the three Dharma seals held at different angles, and the Tathāgata is the figure on whose recognition the three rest.
+His teaching on how true Buddhist instruction takes us directly to ultimate truth extends the same analysis in TNH's late vocabulary, using the seeds in the store consciousness image to carry the tathāgatagarbha reading from the Yogācāra inheritance into plain English.
 The Plum Village reflection by Br.
-Troi Duc Niem is the same tradition one generation on, working the recognition off the practice rather than off the text.
-Pema Chödrön's *When Things Fall Apart* operates inside the Tibetan inheritance the Mahāyāna sūtras shaped, and the entire book proceeds from the assumption that what suffering exposes is not a deficiency to be repaired but the always-already-present awareness ordinary self-protection has been hiding — the doctrine in pastoral voice.
+Troi Duc Niem works the recognition off the practice rather than the text.
+Pema Chödrön's *When Things Fall Apart* operates inside the Tibetan inheritance the Mahāyāna sūtras shaped.
+The entire book proceeds from the assumption that what suffering exposes is not a deficiency to be repaired but the always-already-present awareness that self-protection has been hiding.
 Her course on awakening compassion extends the same orientation through the bodhicitta curriculum.
 Adyashanti's *Do Nothing* is the doctrine in its plainest English form: the practitioner is asked to stop doing the things that obscure what is already the case, and what remains is described in the same terms the tathāgatagarbha sūtras used. *The Awakening of Faith in the Mahāyāna*, the sixth-century Chinese text the index carries in the Hakeda translation, is the single text most responsible for transmitting the tathāgatagarbha reading into the Chan, Zen and Korean Sŏn lineages.
 Junjirō Takakusu's *The Essentials of Buddhist Philosophy* is the principal twentieth-century survey of the East Asian doctrinal schools and the cleanest single source on how the term was inherited, contested and operationalised across the East Asian Mahāyāna.

 What it isn't

 Tathāgata is not a deified personal name.
-The classical tradition is unsparing about this: the thus-gone, thus-come construction is built to refuse the reification it would invite if treated as the name of a transcendent individual.
-It is also not a synonym for the historical Buddha alone — every tathāgata of past or future is the same structural figure under the same epithet, and the canon's fourteen undeclared questions concerning what happens to a tathāgata after death receive the same answer in every case: the categories of the question do not apply.
-And the tathāgatagarbha extension is not a backsliding into the Hindu ātman doctrine the early canon's [anattā](lexicon:anatta) was sharpened against, although the resemblance is close enough that the comparison recurs.
-The classical reply is that the ātman is held to be a permanent unchanging substance underlying personal experience, while tathāgatagarbha is held to be empty of inherent existence in the same sense as everything else — the recognition is that there is no separate someone whose nature it would be, not the discovery of a hidden someone after all.
+The thus-gone, thus-come construction is built to refuse the reification it would invite if read as the name of a transcendent individual.
+Nor is it a synonym for the historical Buddha alone.
+Every tathāgata of past or future is the same structural figure under the same epithet, and the canon's fourteen undeclared questions about what happens to a tathāgata after death receive the same answer in every case: the categories of the question do not apply.
+The tathāgatagarbha extension is also not a backsliding into the Hindu ātman doctrine that the early canon's [anattā](lexicon:anatta) teaching was sharpened against.
+The resemblance is close enough that the comparison recurs, but the classical reply is clear: the ātman is held to be a permanent unchanging substance underlying personal experience, while tathāgatagarbha is held to be empty of inherent existence in the same sense as everything else.
+The recognition is that there is no separate someone whose nature it would be, not the discovery of a hidden someone after all.